vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ![image](/assets/2025-11-27/peakboard-human-readable-file-names.png)

-#### Category-specific data flows
+#### Add category data flows

-Below the first data flow we add additional data flows for each of our categories.
-The screenshots show how only the lunch-related files are filtered and sorted in the lunch file-related data flow.
+Under the first data flow, we add an additional data flow for each PDF category.
+These data flows filter the output of the main data flow, in order to return only the files for their specific category.

 ![image](/assets/2025-11-27/peakboard-lunch-data-flow-filter.png)